avonmoll/ifacconf-typst/template.typ

   // The paper's title.
   title: "Paper Title",

   // An array of authors.
-For each author you can specify a name,
+For each author you can specify a name, email
-  // department, organization, location, and email.
-Everything but
-  // but the name is optional.
+  // (optional), and affiliation.
+The affiliation must be an integer
+  // corresponding to an entry in the 1-indexed affiliations list (or 0 for no
+  // affiliation).
   authors: (),

+  // An array of affiliations.
+For each affiliation you can specify a
+  // department, organization, and address.
+Everything is optional (i.e., an
+  // affiliation can be an empty array).
+  affiliations: (),

   // The paper's abstract.
 Can be omitted if you don't have one.
   abstract: none,